-The Agency's recovery of the PET units will depend on the payment of the claim filed in the Commonwealth's Title III case.
-As a result, units received from the PET are fully reserved.
+The Agency's recovery of the PET units will depend on the payment of the claim filed in the Commonwealth's Title III case which has not yet been determined.
+As a result, units received from the PET were accounted for with a carrying value of zero.

-The PET Claim balance as of June 30, 2019, is explained as follows:
+The PET Claim balance as of June 30, 2020, is explained as follows: